tribblix/build/patches/openjdk15/README.txt

 rapidly evolving trunk, whereas older versions were more static, getting bugfixes on a relatively static base

+Up to 15+24, mainline had solaris support.
+As of 15+25, JEP 381 has removed that, so we have to put it back.
+This will have to be done far more cleanly as things evolve, as the patches will be on an increasingly divergent base.

-This set currently based on jdk-15+24
+This set currently based on jdk-15+25

 openjdk15 fixes (besides fixing line number noise)